Art rock: 1967

-1970s–1990s

-Art rock's greatest level of popularity was in the early 1970s through British artists including King Crimson and Queen.
+1970s

-Early in the decade, Pink Floyd released Atom Heart Mother, with the 23-minute title track taking up the entire first side of the LP.
-This experiment with collaborator Ron Geesin yielded the longest unbroken Pink Floyd song on record, a suite divided into six parts, which required the band at times to utilize a choir and brass section on tour.
+In 1970, Pink Floyd released Atom Heart Mother, with the 23-minute title track taking up the entire first side of the LP.
+This experiment with collaborator Ron Geesin yielded the longest unbroken Pink Floyd song on record, a suite divided into six parts, which required the band at times to utilise a choir and brass section on tour.
 The album was a commercial success, giving the band to its first number one record in the UK.
-It signaled a shift in their music from the psychedelic forays of their late '60s albums and into a period of renewed creativity in the form of longer and more progressive rock music.
+It signalled a shift in their music from the psychedelic forays of their late '60s albums and into a period of renewed creativity in the form of longer and more progressive rock music.

+English band Roxy Music reinvented the sound of art rock, emphasising artistic expression and experimental sounds to push boundaries within pop music.
+Notably, their use of synthesizers and visual aesthetics, inspired later genres, including synth-pop and new wave.

-Enthusiasm for art rock explorations waned in the mid 1970s.
+Enthusiasm for usage of the term in music criticism and journalism waned in the mid-1970s.
 From then to the 1990s, art rock was infused within various popular music genres.
 Encyclopædia Britannica states that its genre's tendencies were continued by some British and American hard rock and pop rock artists, and that Brian Eno's late 1970s and early 1980s collaborations with David Bowie and Talking Heads are exemplary of "the successful infusion of art rock tendencies into other popular music genres".
-Bowie and Eno collaborated on a series of consecutive albums called the "Berlin Trilogy", characterized as an "art rock trifecta" by Consequence of Sound, who noted that at the time of their release, "The experimental records weren’t connecting with audiences on the scale Bowie was used to. ...
+Bowie and Eno collaborated on a series of consecutive albums called the "Berlin Trilogy", characterised as an "art rock trifecta" by Consequence of Sound, who noted that at the time of their release, "The experimental records weren't connecting with audiences on the scale Bowie was used to...
 New Wave had exploded, and a generation of Bowie descendants had taken the stage."

+The then-emerging post-punk and new wave movements were described as art rock, as bands incorporated experimental and avant-garde elements that were hallmarks of art rock.
+This new form of art rock music was later labelled "art punk".
+Television's landmark debut album Marquee Moon released in 1977 became an influential contemporary art rock album, with Pitchfork later stating "[Television] harnessed the energy you associate with punk, even as they crossed it with art-rock and the poetic urges of frontman Tom Verlaine".
+Additionally, Television had initially worked with art rock musician Brian Eno though due to internal conflicts did not hire him to produce their debut album.